-5.2 Tracker CARD & Various States
+5.2 Tracking CARD & Various States

-Each time a file is actively uploaded or downloaded it much for state are needed to be stored.
-We will abstract those into TRACKER CARD.
-TRACKER CARD is a more complex table.
-It stores the data and states related to file transfer.
+Each time a file is actively exchanged (pieces are uploaded or downloaded) more detailed piece and connection states are needed to be stored.
+We will abstract those into TRACKING CARD.
+TRACKING CARD is a more complex table.
+It stores the data and states related to a file transfer.
 It is initialized by data received from the tracker.
 Then different program components modified other status bits.
 The later table explains the various enumerations of the fields such slave states, connection states (game), remote peer statistics, status of pieces, etc. There are various ways to model the state transitions.
 Fig-5.3 to Fig 5.6 explains some of these states.